cyanel-it/tp-webdev-front/README.md

 # Goal

-Goal is build a small search engine across the Metropolitan Museum of Art of New-York
+Goal is to build a small search engine across the Metropolitan Museum of Art of New-York objects.
+Your application allows users to look for in the museum database with a small search form and show information and pictures of them.

-A user should be able to perform:
+As a user, you should be able to perform:

-- Choose a department in a combobox
+- Choose a department
-- Check a combobox to choose only result with "On view in museum"
+- Choose if you wants only result with "On view in museum" (checkbox)
-- Type a keyword in in a field
+- Type a keyword in in a field (e.g. sarcophagus)
-- Click to run an online search
+- Click to search
-- Show results in a table or "No Result"
+- Show results in a table
-- Click on detail icon which is on each line
+- Click on detail on each line
-- See the details on the page
+- See the details of the selected objects

-You should to be able to:
+As a administrator, You should to be able to:

-- Know about the usage of your site by tacking and display statistics
+- Show statistics about usage of your site

+To acheive this, 3 steps:

+1. Understand and build test API suites with POSTMAN
+2. Make a static web page
+3. Make this page dynamic by using JavaScript and API call based on test suite

 Good luck, I will enjoy my coffee while you work hard ;)

 # Steps

-## 1 - Build your requests with POSTMAN
+## 1 - Build your requests with POSTMAN (2h)

-First approach is prepare a little bit your data exchange.
-This way you can ask questions early in the project and probably fix isssues, and avoid misunderstanding with your customer.
+First approach is to prepare a little bit your data exchange and allow you to:

+- Understand how the API works (could be very complex)
+- Know if your are able to perform required requests on the API
+- Have several samples to use when you need to call the API in a application

 ### Expected result

-Build collections in POSTMAN with samples requests.
-You will need request to:
+Build two collections in POSTMAN with samples requests, "Museum" and "Visits"

-Collection museum:
+#### Collection "Museum"

-API is available at https://metmuseum.github.io/
+API documentation is available at https://metmuseum.github.io/

+You need 4 requests:

-- List departments
+- Get a list of departments ID
+- Search object with a keywork by department ID
-- Search object with a keywork by department or not
+- Search object with a keywork by department ID and Add criteria to get only "visible object in museum" and image only
-- Filtering by visible object at museum
-- Filtering by result with image only
 - Get detail of an object

-Collection visits:
+#### Collection "visits"

-API is available at https://countapi.xyz/#format
+API documentation is available at https://countapi.xyz/#format

+You need 4 resquests:

-- Get/Hit the number of visit on your home page
+- Get/Hit the number of "visit" on your home page
-- Get/hit the number of search on your site
+- Get/hit the number of "search" on your site
-- Get/hit the total number of click on detail
+- Get/hit the total number of click on "detail"
 - Get info on those hits

+> You will need an sitename in the countapi, use your name (e.g. cyrilportales)

 ### Tips & help

-- Begin by the simpliest request the API can do
+- Begin by the simpliest request the API can do, copy/paste given samples
-- Give a id to your request to quickly identify the difficulty, or a logical order (e.g. 1 Get all products)
+- Give a id to your request to quickly identify the difficulty, or a logical order (e.g. 1 Get all products, 2 Seach product by category...)

 ## 2 - Build your web page from scratch